sanyassyed/De_Coursework_WCD/analytical/100LinuxBasicCommands.md

 2. Check which groups the user belongs to?
     - Answer: `groups user_name`

-3. How do you add a user to an existing group using `usermod`?
+3. How do you add a user to an existing group?
    - Answer: `sudo usermod -aG group_name username`

 3. How do you remove a user from a user group?